Macleans-Coding-Club/COVID-helpbot/README.md

 Our helpbot connects volunteers and people in need!
 Our bot is based in the Telegram application

+# Note

+This branch has different csv files, please download the files if you want to run this bot.

 ## Built With

 * [Telebot](https://pypi.org/project/telebot/) - The bot used